mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 * Your base page template includes the Stripe script tag:
   * `<script src="https://js.stripe.com/v3">`
-* Your app is a single page app, such as React, Vue, or Angular, and you use Stripe to process payments.
+* Your website is a single page app, such as one created with React, Vue, or Angular, and you use Stripe to process payments.

-You are **not** affected if:

-* Your app is a traditional, pre-rendered website using technology stacks like node.js, Ruby on Rails, or PHP.

 ## The discovery

 I discovered this by accident while adding paid plans to my [portfolio rebalancer](https://assetrebalancer.com).
-As part of debugging my app, I was using [Burp Proxy](https://portswigger.net/burp), a free tool for inspecting and modifying HTTP traffic.
+As part of development, I was using [Burp Proxy](https://portswigger.net/burp), a free tool for inspecting and modifying HTTP traffic from my browser.

-After finally getting my Stripe payment flow to work, I noticed that every time I navigated to a new page, my app generated a new HTTP POST request to a Stripe URL:
+After successfully implementing my app's payment flow with Stripe, I noticed that every page navigation generated a new HTTP POST request to a Stripe URL:

-{{< video src="stripe-phone-home.mp4" caption="The stripe.js library reports back to Stripe every time I visit a new page in my app" >}}
+{{< video src="stripe-phone-home.mp4" caption="The Stripe.js library reports back to Stripe every time I visit a new page in my app" >}}

 This was strange because none of these pages contained any calls to Stripe's library.
-In fact, the only way to submit payment through Stripe was to create a user account and proceed to the payment page, but Stripe was making HTTP requests when I arrived on the page as a brand new user with no cookies or stored credentials.
+In fact, my app doesn't collect payment information from users until they create an account, but Stripe was making HTTP requests when I landed on my app's homepage as a brand new user with no cookies or stored credentials.

 ## What is Stripe reporting?

-To understand what these calls were, I inspected them in Burp.
-Each request looked like this:
+I inspected the raw HTTP requests in Burp.
+Each request looks like this:

 ```text
 POST /4 HTTP/1.1